 - Fruit Juice (Non-sweetened)

 - Peanut Butter (Try with celery or apples.)

 - Sugarless Gum

 Substituting these for candy or cookies will help stop the decay process.
 These things must be readily available to your child, i.e., refrigerator or pantry, since there will be times when you will be unable to prepare a snack for them.

 The more often the teeth are exposed to acid, the longer the total action of the acid and the greater the susceptibility to decay.

-If you give your child 'sticky foods' for snacks, make the snack during or immediately after a meal so that they can brush quickly afterwards.
-Afternoon and night time snacks should be limited to the suggested list.
+If you give your child 'sticky foods' for snacks, make the snack during or immediately after a meal so that they can brush quickly afterward.
+Afternoon and nighttime snacks should be limited to the suggested list.